 - Invoice date must be in the past and cannot be more than X months old

 - Due date must be in the future and not more than Y days/months

 - For each line item the quantity multiplied by unit price must equal the line amount

 - Sum of line amounts must equal net amount or total amount

-Business rules must be enforced as part of the RPA workflow, and the business rule failure is passed to the human validator so as to direct their attention and accelerate the process.
+Business rules must be enforced as part of the RPA workflow, and it would be ideal if the business rule failure is passed to the human validator so as to direct their attention and expedite the process.

 After the business rules have been defined, sometimes there might remain a small number of fields for which there are no business rules in place, or for which the business rules are unlikely to catch all errors.
 For this, you may need to use a confidence threshold as a last resort.